 A third option for support is direct vendor support - often in the form of an SLA.
-An SLA is a negotiated agreement designed to create a common understanding about services, priorities and responsibilities.
+A SLA is an agreement between the client and vendor that defines responsibilities, services and priorities for the engagement.
 Service Level Agreements ensure you have a personal contact in case you have problems with the software itself.

 Your development partner usually only provides SLAs, support and guarantees for their part of the development effort, not for the system underneath.
 Having a vendor SLA in place gives you and your partner a safety net - and ensures you don’t spend too much time on searching and qualifying bugs that ultimately reside outside of your project's scope.